 - 4.1.
 Students with medical needs attending the school have an individual healthcare plan where this is required, the plan outlines what needs to be done, when and by whom.
 Their delegated person will work with parents/carers and healthcare professional to develop healthcare plans. - 4.2.
 Not all children with medical needs require a plan.
 Decisions to not make a healthcare plan are recorded appropriately on the child's file.
-Healthcare plans are reviewed annually or sooner if the child's medical needs have changed. - 4.3.
-Common medical needs are: - Asthma: pupils are not required to carry their own eg salbutamol, but it will be available to them either in the classroom or in the main school office. - Epipens are kept in a secure but available cupboard in lower school staff room and upper school medical room.
-Staff receive training. - Insulin will be kept in secure but available cupboard, in pupil-specific boxes in school - reception - Children with injuries eg broken legs - School will try to relocate teaching locations to suit, where possible - Release from lessons to avoid crush and allow time - Access to eq chair lift - Where an illness keeps the child off school, work will be arranged to be sent to them, if this is reasonable.
+Healthcare plans are reviewed annually (September each year) or sooner if the child's medical needs have changed and each time these are checked and signed by Parents and also by our School Nursing Team.

+4.3.
+Common medical needs are:

+- Asthma: pupils are not required to carry their own eg salbutamol, but it will be available to them either in the classroom or in the main school office. - Epipens are kept in a secure but available cupboard in lower school staff room and upper school medical room.
+Staff receive regular training. - Insulin will be kept in secure but available cupboard, in pupil-specific boxes in school - reception - Children with injuries eg broken legs will have a Risk Assessment (written with parents / medical advice when necessary), signed by parents and reasonable adjustments made - Where an illness keeps the child off school, work will be arranged to be sent to them, if this is reasonable.
 Longer term illness may invoke referral to medical access school.